 - Horner syndrome: small pupil on one side, one-sided eyelid drooping, lack of sweating on one side of the face, and sinking of one eye into its socket

-- Not paying attention to a person's surroundings or a part of the body (neglect)
+- Not paying attention to your surroundings or a part of the body (neglect)

 - Loss of coordination or loss of fine motor control (ability to perform complex movements)